adnan-alam/adnan-alam.github.io/_posts/2017-8-12-Queue-implementation-in-python.md

             print("Queue is empty.")
 ```

-We want to know the size of the Queue so we create this method <b>size</b>  which initially set head(1st element) to the <b>current variable and declares a variable <b>count</b> equal to 0.
+We want to know the size of the Queue so we create this method <b>size</b>  which initially set head(1st element) to the <b>current</b> variable and declares a variable <b>count</b> equal to 0.
 We iterate through the Queue while current is not None and we increment count by 1 and go to the next element and when current is None i.e. the list is ended we return count which is the size of Queue.

 ```python
 def size(self):